SEED Impact Staff

 SEED Impact Board and Special Advisors

-Prior to moving to Cardurion in May, 2017, Daniel had a 14 year career at Merck and Co. culminating as Senior Vice President, Global Clinical Development at Merck Research Laboratories, Therapeutic Area Head for Cardiovascular, Diabetes, Endocrine, and Women’s Health Programs.
-Dr. Bloomfield joined Merck Research Laboratories in 2003 and enjoyed a diverse career that included leadership roles in cardiovascular Discovery, as well as early and late clinical development, active involvement in business development, acquisitions, and numerous licensing opportunities.
+Prior to moving to Cardurion, Dan had a 14 year career at Merck and Co. culminating as Senior Vice President, Global Clinical Development at Merck Research Laboratories, Therapeutic Area Head for Cardiovascular, Diabetes, Endocrine, and Women’s Health Programs.
+He was also responsible for the central coordination and strategic oversight of Merck’s R&D organization in China across all therapeutic areas.
+Dan joined Merck Research Laboratories in 2003 and enjoyed a diverse career that included leadership roles in cardiovascular Discovery, as well as early and late clinical development, active involvement in business development, acquisitions, and numerous licensing opportunities.

-In addition to serving as a Founding Board Member of SEED Impact, Dan created the American-South African Scholarship Association which provides university scholarships for disadvantaged students in South Africa, and went on to become the Founding President of the Friends of Mandela Rhodes Foundation (USA).
-Dan is also a Board Member of the New Jersey Center for Performing Arts, and previously served on its Executive Committee and as Chair of the Arts Education Committee.
+Dan has created and been involved in a number of charitable organizations.
+In 1986 he created the American-South African Scholarship Association which provided university scholarships for disadvantaged students in South Africa, and went on to become the Founding President of the Friends of Mandela Rhodes Foundation (USA).
+Dan was a Founding Member of the Board for SEED Impact, an organization which has built tools designed for exceptional, under-resourced nonprofit organizations which equip them to achieve the outcomes they seek, and unlock their potential for growth.
+Additionally, Dan is a Board Member of the New Jersey Center for Performing Arts, and previously served on its Executive Committee and as Chair of the Arts Education Committee.

 Christopher is a Vice President with Goldman, Sachs & Co., working in the Private Wealth Management Group.
 Christopher received his MBA from the Yale School of Management in 2001.
 Prior to graduate school, he was employed with ICG Communications as Vice President of Political Affairs.
 Previously, Christopher served as Finance Director of the New York State Democratic Committee and as a regional Finance Director for the Democratic Senatorial Campaign Committee, the Democratic National Committee, and the Clinton/Gore 1996 Presidential Campaign.
 Christopher also worked in the White House Office of Health Care Reform Policy.
 Christopher graduated from the University of Maryland where he received both a B.A. in English Literature and a B.A. in Government & Politics in 1994.
 Additionally, Christopher serves as a National judge for the Ernst and Young Entrepreneur of the Year Program, and is involved with several non-profits including MicroVest and SEED.
 Christopher lives in Greenwich Village in New York City.